unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 ## **The benefits of a smart contract**

-Smart contract blockchains provide various benefits, including speed, efficiency, accuracy, trust, transparency, and security, as discussed in the sections below.
+Smart contract running on blockchains provide various benefits, including speed, efficiency, accuracy, trust, transparency, and security, as discussed in the sections below.

 **Speed, efficiency and accuracy**